orxfun/orx-meta/README.md

 }
 ```

+With the queue approach, we need to re-compile the code every time the configuration changes.
+And due to compiler limitations, the queue cannot have too many elements.
+As far as I experienced, the compiler seems to struggle when we add more than 256 elements.

-Whenever configuration changes, we must re-compile with the queue approach.
-On the other hand, initialization can never fail.
+On the other hand, initialization can never fail, runtime errors are not possible.
 Further, the queue brings performance and memory advantages.

 For a screen containing 200 components with toy draw implementations, statically-typed queue approach is two times faster than trait objects or enum-components approaches.
 You may see the corresponding benchmarks [here](https://github.com/orxfun/orx-meta/tree/main/benches).

 Further, being memory efficient and not requiring heap allocation makes it beneficial for embedded applications.

-We must, however, be careful about the queue size.
-As far as I experienced, the compiler does not seem to be happy for queues with more than 256 elements.

 You may see the entire example [here](https://github.com/orxfun/orx-meta/tree/main/examples/screen).